 MTSU’s tremendous local and regional economic impact — pumping close to $1 billion into the area economy annually — warrants a deeper relationship with the broader community, he said.

 “I took that as a personal responsibility,” McPhee said.
 “How can we do a better job of bringing total involvement of our community with this university?
 Because the life, the growth, the development, the sustainability of this university depends on the community, and likewise.
 We are intertwined. … We are looking for ways that we can do a better job in involving this entire community.”

 Joining McCarroll at the announcement were members of the initial volunteer committee that developed the initiative’s goals during a series of meetings in recent months.

 Members include Vincent Windrow, pastor of Olive Branch Church and director of MTSU’s Office of Intercultural and Diversity Affairs; Ron Robinson of Country Financial Insurance; Greg Lyles of the Murfreesboro City Schools; MTSU’s Dr. Gloria Bonner; Rutherford County Commissioner Chantho Sourinho; Metrick Houser of the Rutherford County Chamber of Commerce’s Board of Directors; and Greg Garrett of State Farm Insurance.

 “We’ve seen great results from throughout this community in the combined efforts of our businesses and agencies,” McCarroll said.
 “It is in this spirit of collaboration for community impact that we have called you here today.”

-McCarroll also touched on several of the group’s ideas and projects to grow “True Blue Spirit” in communities across Middle Tennessee:
+McCarroll also touched on several of the group’s ideas and projects to grow “True Blue Spirit” in communities across Middle Tennessee, including:

-- An online Community/Campus Connection App that would provide timely listings of all university academic and athletic events open to the public; and
+- An online Community/Campus Connection App that would provide timely listings of all university academic and athletic events open to the public.

 - A True Blue Partnership program to increase nonprofit and community support of MTSU events and activities.